physicsbb/BookOfPhysics/_build/html/_sources/Portfolio/portfolioShort.md

 At the moment, I am a gymnastics coach at [Santa Barbara Gymnastics (Gym) Club](https://www.santabarbaragymnasticsclub.com/) teaching summer/winter camps and tumbling/gymnastics/parkour classes.

-Other times I am just enjoying the settings and sceneries of Santa Barbara, hanging out with friends, writing this website, attempting here and there to improve the open source of JupyterBook Framework (in an amateur-ish fashion) and implementing MyST Markdown features onto the JupyterBook framework.
+Other times I am just enjoying being in Santa Barbara, playing music and taking private lessons, writing this website, attempting here and there to improve the open source of JupyterBook Framework (in an amateur-ish fashion) and implementing MyST Markdown features onto the JupyterBook framework.